-In addition, EMA recommended temporarily stopping SGLT2 inhibitors in patients who are undergoing major surgery or are in hospital due to serious illness.
+In addition, EMA recommends temporarily stopping SGLT2 inhibitors in patients who are undergoing major surgery or are in hospital due to serious illness.

-Finally, EMA reminded healthcare professionals that SGLT2 inhibitors are not authorised for type 1 diabetes, noting that cases of ketoacidosis have also occurred during off-label use and clinical trials in type 1 diabetes.
+Finally, EMA reminds healthcare professionals that SGLT2 inhibitors are not authorised for type 1 diabetes, noting that cases of ketoacidosis have also occurred during off-label use and clinical trials in type 1 diabetes.

 The benefits of these medicines continue to outweigh the risks in the treatment of type 2 diabetes.

-EMA’s recommendations are based on an initial review by its Pharmacovigilance Risk Assessment Committee (PRAC).
-The PRAC recommendations were sent to the Committee for Medicinal Products for Human Use (CHMP), which confirmed them and adopted the Agency’s final opinion.
+EMA's recommendations are based on an initial review by its Pharmacovigilance Risk Assessment Committee (PRAC).
+The recommendations were then sent to the Committee for Medicinal Products for Human Use (CHMP), which has now confirmed them and issued the Agency's final opinion.

-The CHMP opinion was then sent to the European Commission, which issued a legally-binding decision valid throughout the EU.
+The CHMP's opinion will now be sent to the European Commission for a legally-binding decision valid throughout the EU.